 - Performing a second review (over-read) of the medical records at 100% ensures accurate and consistent abstraction with every medical record retrieved.

 At ProspHire, we continue to partner with Health Plans, to offer insights, analysis and execution strategies to improve Star ratings.
 Do you need support to optimize your HEDIS season?
-We would love to have a conversation.
-Feel free to reach out to Andrew Bell, at [email protected].
-Let’s prosper together.
+Let's have a conversation.